AsharaFernando18/English-Text-to-Speech-App/README.md

 - Verify browser permissions (some browsers require user interaction first)
 - Try clicking the page first, then use the speak button

-**3. Voice Quality Issues**
+**3. Voice Sounds Wrong or Robotic**
+- Install proper Sinhala language pack in your OS
 - Try different voices from the dropdown
 - Adjust speech rate (slower often sounds better)
-- Use Chrome or Edge for highest quality voices
-- Ensure device volume is up and not muted
+- Ensure Sinhala text is properly encoded (UTF-8)

 **4. Mobile Issues**
-- **Android**: Use Chrome browser for best results
+- **Android**: Use Chrome browser, ensure Sinhala keyboard is installed
-- **iOS**: Use Safari, ensure device is not on silent mode
+- **iOS**: Use Safari, go to Settings → General → Language & Region
 - Ensure device volume is up and not on silent mode
 - Try reloading the page if voices don't load initially

 **5. Voices Not Loading**
 - Refresh the page and wait a few seconds
-- Try `window.ttsDebug.forceReload()` in console
+- Try `window.ttsDebug.forceReloadVoices()` in console
 - Clear browser cache and reload
 - Check internet connection (some voices are cloud-based)